valaczka/presentations/pit/PITCHME.md

 ---

 @snap[midpoint span-70]
-Eljött hozzám, mikor még bűnben éltem felnyitotta a szemem szolgává lett, önmagát megalázta
+Eljött hozzám, mikor még bűnben éltem a a a a a a a a a a a felnyitotta a szemem szolgává lett, önmagát megalázta
 @snapend